stenglein-lab/taxonomy_pipeline/README.md

 The pipeline also uses custom R and perl scripts, which are located in the [scripts](./scripts) directory of this repository.

 ### Sequence database dependencies

-This pipeline uses two databases for taxonomic classification:
+This pipeline uses two databases for taxonomic classification.
+These must exist locally.

-(1) The [NCBI nt nucleotide database](https://ftp.ncbi.nlm.nih.gov/blast/db/) for use in blastn searches.
-[This script](./scripts/download_and_process_sequence_databases) will download the NCBI nt BLAST database (and create the diamond database described next).
+(1) The [NCBI nt nucleotide database](https://ftp.ncbi.nlm.nih.gov/blast/db/) for use in BLASTN searches.

 (2) A [diamond](https://github.com/bbuchfink/diamond) database created from the NCBI nr protein sequence database.
 This is downloaded and created as part of [this same script](./scripts/download_and_process_sequence_databases)

+[This script](./scripts/download_and_process_sequence_databases) will download the NCBI nucleotide (nt) BLAST database and create the diamond protein (nr) database.

-These databases need to be installed locally on a computer or server to run this pipeline.
+These databases must be present locally on a computer or server to run this pipeline.
 This requires ~1.2 Tb of disk space (as of early 2022).
 These databases take up a lot of space, so before doing this make sure that these databases are not already available locally.

 #### Database locations